 Why choose Japanese at the University of Edinburgh?

 Edinburgh is the only university in Scotland to offer undergraduate honours programmes in Japanese and one of the few in the UK with integrated course offerings on China and Korea.
-All our programmes include a year abroad studying in Japan.
+All our four-year honours programmes include a year abroad studying in Japan.

 We are ranked 3rd in the UK and 7th in the world for modern languages in the QS World University Rankings by Subject 2023.

 There's lots going on in our tightly-knit community, from our Japanese Studies peer support group, to film screenings, an Anime Society.
 We also host performances and workshops with visiting Noh masters and a regular Asian Studies seminar series featuring visiting speakers from around the world.

 Study with us and you will develop the linguistic and analytical skills to engage critically, and in a truly interdisciplinary way, with this dynamic society.

 We specialise in teaching students with little or no prior knowledge of Japanese.
-You can take Japanese as a single honours programme, or jointly with Linguistics or International Business.
+You can take Japanese as a single honours degree programme, or jointly with Linguistics or International Business.

 Helping you bridge the gap between school and university learning, we introduce skills and knowledge step-by-step, encouraging you to see the connections between language, history, politics, culture and international relations.